stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 Updating your soundpack:

-To update the soundpack using the Dropbox shared folder or BTSync, please do the following.
+To update the soundpack using the Dropbox shared folder please do the following.
 Please hit alt-V or type SpVersion.
 Take note of the latest change listed.
 After this, open up the folder that the soundpack is downloading to.
 Check the changelog and make sure you are seeing the last change that the moo showed.
 Copy any files listed in the changelog, or you can just do a full copy of the folder.
 Please make sure to backup your characters set file if you don't want to lose any added alias's or triggers.
 If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.

 A note about updates.

-The Dropbox shared folder and BTSync folder packs are updated at least once a day, while the pack that has the downloadable link is updated each Sunday unless a major change is made.
+The Dropbox shared folder is updated at least once a day, while the pack that has the downloadable link is updated each Sunday unless a major change is made.

 Misc notes: